NicolasIskos/spherical-car-racing/README.md

 ## e-Greedy Monte Carlo

 The first approach is e-Greedy Monte Carlo.
 The car greedily chooses the action $a$ that has the highest $Q(s, a)$ with probability 1-epsilon.
 Otherwise, the car chooses randomly.
-At the end of the episode, all traversed states are updated according to the following relation.
-Note some states may be updated more than once.
+At the end of the episode, all traversed states are updated according to the following relation (on first-visit).

-$Q(s,a) = Q(s',a') + r$
+$Q(s,a) = \gamma Q(s',a') + r$

+where where $s$ and $a$ are the state and action that immediately precede $s'$ and $a'$. $\gamma$ is a discount factor typically in the range of 0.9 to 1.

-On applying this technique to the racetrack problem:
+Now we apply this technique to the racetrack problem.

 Note: For the purposes of visualization, all possible velocity state values are averaged for each position and color coded based numerical value.
 The goal is for the highest value states to trace out the path of an optimal racing line.